Six Days of War: Why Israel Won

 Arab leaders and commanders were locked in a battle with one another to prove their militancy and outdo each other in their hatred of Israel: in the case of the Ba'athist leadership of Syria, Oren argues that war was central to their ideology, while for the Egyptians bellicose rhetoric over Israel was an attempt to gain pan-Arab leadership — even though Egypt did not want a war.
 Inside Egypt the leadership was dangerously split, with different factions using anti-Israeli rhetoric as a way of faction fighting inside the regime.
 As a result, there was no effective way for the Arabs as a whole to use their numerical superiority in a multi-front war while the armed forces of the largest Arab state were caught between confusing orders and strategies.
 The Israelis worked hard, planning meticulously for the possibility of war with an army that drilled diligently.
 By contrast, one Syrian general predicted total defeat of Israel in four days "at most."
 President Gamal Abdel Nasser of Egypt insisted that the Israeli Air Force was incapable of attacking Egyptian Air Force bases — in fact the successful Israeli attack on Egyptian air fields was a key factor in Israel's victory.
 One Egyptian official described his country's leadership as believing that "the destruction of Israel was a child's game that only required the hooking up of a few telephone lines at the commander's house and the writing of victory slogans."

 Reception

 The book was widely praised by critics and won the Los Angeles Times Book Prize for History.
 It spent seven weeks on the New York Times bestseller list.
 The New York Times Book Review wrote positively of Six Days of War, as did the Washington Post which calls it "not only the best book so far written on the Six Day War, it is likely to remain the best."
-Positive reviews have been published by the Atlantic Monthly, the New Republic, The Guardian, Newsweek International, The Economist, and by noted historian John Keegan and noted Israeli New Historian Benny Morris.
+Positive reviews have been published by the Atlantic Monthly, the New Republic, The Guardian, Newsweek International, and The Economist.

 Norman Finkelstein wrote a critical review, calling Six Days of War an "apologetic narrative" in which Oren "basically reiterates the official Israeli version of the June war."